lliss/Conductor/README.md

 ### 1. Workflow ###

 A workflow is a process with a beginning and an end.
-These processes have different steps, generically refered to as activities, that a particular workflow moves through.
+These processes have different steps, generically refereed to as activities, that a particular workflow moves through.

 #### Storage ####